 The project operator must open an office and be fully operational within thirty (30) days after receipt of the award.
-The physical location of the office must be within the New Orleans, LA Metropolitan Statistical Area (MSA).
 MBDA encourages applicants to propose a location for the MBEC that is in a building, which is separate and apart from any of its existing offices in the geographical service area.
 Fully operational means that all staff are hired (including project director), all required signs are up, all items of furniture and equipment (e.g., computer hardware, software, Internet services, phones, faxes, etc.) are in place, and the MBEC's doors have been fully opened to the public for service.
 Failure to be fully operational within thirty (30) days may be grounds for termination of the award.
 Failure to hire a project director within thirty (30) calendar days may result in enforcement action under the award, including the withholding of award payments until full compliance is reached.
 The hiring methods for recruiting staff should be stated.

-The MBEC must be accessible to disabled persons and strategically located in the applicable geographic area to ensure that it is: (1) close to the available public and private sector resources, and (2) within a reasonable commuting distance to the minority business community.
+The Houston MBEC must be accessible to disabled persons and strategically located in the City of Houston, TX to ensure that it is: (1) close to the available public and private sector resources, and (2) within a reasonable commuting distance to the minority business community.

 The MBEC operator must provide services to eligible clients within its specified geographical service area.
 The proposal should include the MBEC's strategy in recruiting clients.
 Services can be delivered face-to-face or by virtual means (i.e. telephonic communications, email, fax, etc.).
-The operator must make a good faith effort to support the MBEC and Agency and Department of Commerce policies.
+The operator must make a good faith effort to support the Houston MBEC and Agency and Department of Commerce policies.
 In addition, the MBEC operator and the project director must provide accessibility to MBDA.
 MBDA calls to the operator and/or the project director must be responded to within 24 hours.

-Within thirty (30) days after receipt of the award, the project operator shall report via email to the Federal Program Officer and the MBDA CIO of the Office of Information Technology, Research and Innovation and to the MBDA MBEC Program Manager that it has complied with all information technology requirements as specified in Appendix C. Within thirty (30) days after receipt of the award, the operator shall also report the name, contact telephone number and email address of the Project Director, and of the Network or System Administrator.
+Within thirty (30) days after receipt of the award, the project operator shall report via email to the Federal Program Officer and the MBDA CIO of the Office of Information Technology, Research and Innovation and to the MBDA MBEC Program Manager that it has complied with all information technology requirements as specified in Appendix C. Within thirty (30) days after receipt of the award, the operator shall also report the name, contact telephone number and email address of the Project Director, Network or System Administrator.